noaihere/blog/_posts/2018-11-24-forget-not-hive.markdown

 LOCATION '/user/root/staging/financial';
 {% endhighlight %}

 In conclusion, we are now able to query data stored in HDFS using Hive.
+We can also see the create table statement that was used to create a Hive table using the show create table command.
 {% highlight hive %}
 select * from orders_external limit 5;
 describe formatted financials.orders_external;
+show create table financials.orders_external;
 {% endhighlight %}

-If we now add another file to that HDFS directory */user/root/staging/financial*, when we select count of the Hive external table *orders_external*
+If we now add the same file to that HDFS directory */user/root/staging/financial*, when we select count of the Hive external table *orders_external*
 , we will have twice the number of rows.<br>
 This is because the Hive external table is pointing to that directory.<br>
 Make copy of file: